 Why Did My Battery Icon Turn Yellow After Turning On Low Power Mode?

 Don’t be shocked if your battery icon turned yellow after you turned on Low Power Mode!
 This is completely normal.
-To learn more about why this happened, check out our article Why Is My iPhone Battery Yellow?
-Here’s The Fix.
+Check out our other article to learn why Low Power Mode turns your iPhone battery icon yellow!

 Saving Battery Life From Control Center